apple1417/bl2.parts/shields/index.md

 Capacitors all share the exact same bonuses.

 ## Materials
-The material parts have no model, instead defining the actual textures applied ontop of all the other models.
+The material parts have no model, instead defining the actual textures applied on top of all the other models.

 There are 36 non-unique materials, one for each rarity-manufacturer combination.
 Most of these